 Each year more than 5,000 individuals, corporations, and foundations make a meaningful difference in the lives of Puget Sound students through gifts to the Puget Sound Fund.
-The fund, composed of the Alumni Fund, Parents Fund, Friends Fund, and Senior Class Gift, is at the very heart of philanthropy at Puget Sound, and provides a reliable source of funding to help cover the cost of university operations and provide financial support for students.
+The fund, composed of gifts made by alumni, students, parents, and friends is at the very heart of philanthropy at Puget Sound, and provides a reliable source of funding to help cover the cost of university operations and provide financial support for students.

 Your Puget Sound Fund gift supports every aspect of a Puget Sound education.
 You can choose how: